clreda/clreda.github.io/MENTIONS-LEGALES.md

 ## Protection and use of personal data

-In accordance with the provisions of Law 78-17 of January 6, 1978, as amended, the user has the right to access, modify and delete information collected by TryAlgo.
+In accordance with the provisions of Law 78-17 of January 6, 1978, as amended, the user has the right to access, modify and delete information collected by Clémence Réda.
 To exercise this right, the user will have to send a message to the following email address: [clemence.reda@inserm.fr](mailto:clemence.reda@inserm.fr).